Rosemary Altea

 Rosemary Altea (born Rosemary Edwards) is a British author who describes herself as a medium and healer.
-She has appeared on various programs, including Larry King Live, The Oprah Winfrey Show, and featured in the series premiere of Penn & Teller: Bullshit! alongside mentalist Mark Edward.
-She has written six books and claims to have a "healing foundation".
+She has appeared on various programs, including Larry King Live, The Oprah Winfrey Show, and featured in Unsolved Mysteries with Robert Stack, becoming one of their most watched episodes.
+She was a regular guest on the Leeza Gibbons Show and Maury Povich Show, and was interviewed by Roseanne Barr on the Roseanne Show.
+She has been featured on international prime time television shows including Prime Time Live with Diane Sawyer, 20/20, NBC Dateline, This Morning in the UK and the Maurizio Costanzo and Carlo Nesti shows in Italy.
+She has written seven books and was the founder of the Rosemary Altea Association of Healers.

 Early life

 Altea was born in 1938 as Rosemary Edwards in Leicester, England to Lilian and William Edwards, and has two brothers and three sisters.
-Rosemary claims to have had psychic visions from a young age, causing parents to threaten to commit her to a mental asylum.
+Rosemary describes having had psychic visions from a young age, causing parents to threaten to commit her to a mental asylum.
 Her formal education ended at the age of 16 when she left school and then got married when she was 19.
 She has one daughter born in 1970.
 She divorced and fell upon financial hardship at age 35.

 Career

-In November 1981, Rosemary claims to have had a vision at night, after which she felt open to the possibility of a spirit world.
+In November 1981, Rosemary describes how she had a vision at night, after which she felt open to the possibility of a spirit world.
 The same year, struggling to make ends meet and take care of her daughter, she began charging £3.50 per session for psychic reading and adopted the name Rosemary Altea.

-In 2001 Altea inherited a farm in Dorset, Vermont from Llewella Day, an elderly cancer victim.
-Ms. Day changed her will shortly before she died, thereby cutting her family out and leaving the $740,000 farm to Altea, with the desire it remain a working farm.
-Altea successfully fought Day's family's attempts to invalidate the will, and—against Ms. Day's wishes—demolished the farm house to make the farm into "a healing foundation".

 On 26 January 2007, Altea appeared on Larry King Live with skeptic James Randi.
 When asked on the show to take the One Million Dollar Paranormal Challenge, she argued that she "[doesn't] believe there's $1 million".

-In 2009, Altea learned that her bookkeeper, Denise M. Hall, had stolen $200,000 from her over a period of seven years, using four credit cards to obtain cash advances, forging cheques and giving herself unauthorised electronic paychecks all under Altea's name.